mokuda2/senioryearreflection/_posts/2023-02-06-seaborn-tutorial.md

 ## The Scatter Plot

 The scatter plot graphs two quantitative variables against each other, one on the x-axis and the other on the y-axis.
-More information on Seaborn scatter plots can be found here: https://seaborn.pydata.org/generated/seaborn.scatterplot.html.
+More information on Seaborn scatter plots can be found [here](https://seaborn.pydata.org/generated/seaborn.scatterplot.html).

 From the code below, the following arguments are used: